jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

   - **clinical dental technician** means a health practitioner who— (a) is, or is deemed to be, registered with the Dental Council established by section 114(2) of the Health Practitioners Competence Assurance Act 2003 as a practitioner of the profession of clinical dental technology; and
     (b) holds a current practising certificate
-  - **close company** has the same meaning as in section OB 1 of the Income Tax Act 2004
+  - **close company** has the same meaning as in section YA 1 of the Income Tax Act 2007
   - **Code** —
     (a) means the Code of ACC Claimants' Rights approved under section 44; and (b) includes any amendments to the Code approved under section 47